 Table of Contents

-Ocular herpes is a condition often mistaken for regular pink eye.
+Ocular herpes, also referred to as eye herpes, is a condition often mistaken for regular pink eye.
 If you have long-lasting or especially severe keratitis (inflammation of the cornea), it could be a sign your condition is more serious than it first appeared.
-(Learn More)

 Ocular herpes is first contracted through either the herpes simplex virus or herpes zoster, commonly called shingles.